open-resources/physics_bank/content/public/019.Magnetism/Electromagnetic Induction/OSUPv2p13_3/OSUPv2p13_3.md

   type: multiple-choice
   pl-customizations:
     weight: 1
+myst:
   substitutions:
     params:
       vars:
         title: Copper and Wooden Rings
       part1:
         ans1:
           value: Both rings have the same induced electric fields; the copper ring has a much higher induced emf than the wooden ring.
         ans2:
           value: Both rings have the same induced electric fields; the wooden ring has a much higher induced emf than the copper ring.
         ans3:
           value: The copper ring has a much higher induced electric field and induced emf than the wooden ring.
         ans4:
           value: The wooden ring has a much higher induced electric field and induced emf than the copper ring.
         ans5:
           value: The copper ring and wooden ring have the same induced electric fields and induced emf.
 ---
 # {{ params.vars.title }}